Welcome To Your

 To Our Employees:

-Once again, this year, we conducted a thorough review of options available to us and we think we’ve come up with the best possible package.
-But the process doesn’t stop here—we need you to take an active role in understanding and selecting your benefit options.
+Once again, this year, we conducted a thorough review of options available to us, and we think we’ve come up with the best possible package.
+But the process doesn’t stop here—we need you to take a role in understanding and selecting your benefit options.
 A strong grasp of the plans available to you will best allow both you and this organization to get the most bang for your buck.

 To help you gain that strong understanding, please read this digital benefit guide carefully and consult with HR with any questions.